kmkr/splendid-nudibranch/content.md

 Title	Western Clown Anemonefish
 Tags	anemonefish clownfish philippines 2013 anemone dauin Latin	Amphiprion ocellaris
 Desc	Clownfish hatch near the surface and travel deeper to search for a host anemone when they reach their juvenile stage.
-Each anemone with a clownfish population has a strict hierarchy where juveniles begin at the bottom and may easily be victims to agression, and possibly eviction, from more mature clownfish.
+Within a clownfish population there is a strict hierarchy where juveniles begin at the bottom and may easily be victims to agression, and possibly eviction from the anemone, by more mature clownfish.

 DSC00792.jpg